 You can’t send every member of your staff back to school, but you can make sure that your workplace is an environment that values learning.

-This may sound a little overwhelming, but you can start by encouraging your staff to see themselves as people who are open to learning new things, people who recognise the importance of new knowledge related to their work.
-Part of being a leader is about creating an environment that is positive about learning and improvement.
+This may sound a little overwhelming, but you can start by encouraging your staff to see themselves as people who are open to learning new things, people who recognise the importance of new knowledge related to their work that may have positive impact on children's learning.
+Part of being an Early Years leader is about creating an environment that is positive about learning and improvement.

 Research from the University of Hertfordshire recently found that keeping on top of the latest in early years education has in most cases meant that nursery staff “became confident, reflective professionals and learners who shared their learning and sought to implement change in their settings”.

 This might mean that staff members pursue part-time or e-learning courses in formal university-level education or that they take advantage of one of the many adult learning options that are available to people working with children.
-Whichever it is, it is in your interest as a leader to support them in their efforts.
+Whichever it is, it is in your interest as an Early Years leader to support them in their efforts.

-"Being open and being approachable is the most important thing as a leader so that you can have that open communication with your staff team.
+"Being open and being approachable is the most important thing as an Ea leader so that you can have that open communication with your staff team.